Connecting rod: Internal combustion engines

 A connecting rod for an internal combustion engine consists of the 'big end', 'rod' and 'small end'.
 The small end attaches to the gudgeon pin (also called 'piston pin' or 'wrist pin' in the U.S.), which allows for rotation between the connecting rod and the piston.
 Typically, the big end connects to the crankpin using a plain bearing to reduce friction; however, some smaller engines may instead use a rolling-element bearing, in order to avoid the need for a pumped lubrication system.
 Connecting rods with rolling element bearings are typically a one-piece design where the crankshaft must be pressed together through them, rather than a two-piece design that can be bolted around the journal of a one-piece crankshaft.

 Typically there is a pinhole bored through the bearing on the big end of the connecting rod so that lubricating oil squirts out onto the thrust side of the cylinder wall to lubricate the travel of the pistons and piston rings.

 A connecting rod can rotate at both ends, so that the angle between the connecting rod and the piston can change as the rod moves up and down and rotates around the crankshaft.

 Materials

-The materials used for connecting rods widely vary, including carbon steel, iron base sintered metal, micro-alloyed steel, spheroidized graphite cast iron.
+The materials used for connecting rods widely vary, including carbon steel, iron base sintered metal, alloy steel and spheroidized graphite cast iron.
 In mass-produced automotive engines, the connecting rods are most usually made of steel.
+Other possible materials include aluminum and titanium alloys.
 In high performance applications, "billet" connecting rods can be used, which are machined out of a solid billet of metal, rather than being cast or forged.

-Other materials include T6-2024 aluminium alloy or T651-7075 aluminium alloy, which are used for lightness and the ability to absorb high impact at the expense of durability.
-Titanium is a more expensive option which reduces the weight.
-Cast iron can be used for cheaper, lower performance applications such as motor scooters.